Chinese football: Unprecedented anti-corruption under the “losing game”, can the cause be found after sliding from the high point to the origin- BBC News 中文-breakinglatest.news-Breaking Latest News

 At that time, Chinese football also seemed to be booming for a time.
 A large number of giant companies invested funds, making the Chinese professional league comparable to the top European leagues in terms of money investment.
 Many world-class stars also joined Chinese clubs with high salaries.

-According to Transfermarkt, a football transfer data organization in Germany, in 2015-16 after the announcement of the reform plan, the total transfer fee of the Chinese Super League exceeded 450 million US dollars, making it one of the top five transfer fees in the world. , which rose to $576 million.
+According to statistics from the German transfer market (Transfermarkt), a football transfer data agency, in 2015-16 after the reform plan was announced, the total transfer fee of the Chinese Super League exceeded 450 million US dollars, and it entered the top five transfer fees in the world. , which rose to $576 million.

 World-class stars including Brazilian international Oscar (Oscar), Paulinho (Paulinho), and Argentine international Carlos Tevez (Davis) all joined the Super League team with high salaries during this period.